TomKellyGenetics/graphsim/paper/paper.md

 into real-world applications such as improved healthcare, the roles of genes must be studied in the context of molecular pathways.
-Here we present a statistical framework to simulate gene expression from biological pathways, and provide the package in to generate these simulated datasets.
+Here we present a statistical framework to simulate gene expression from biological pathways, and provide the \texttt{graphsim} package in R to generate these simulated datasets.
 This approach is versatile and can be fine-tuned for modelling existing biological pathways or for testing whether constructed pathways can be detected by other means.
 In particular,